Complete Blood Profiling test or Hemogram

 Based on the detailed CBP report, the treating clinician recommends treatment and care.
 For the clinician, this test is also a means to confirm diagnosis and to keep the body healthy while fighting disease.
 After all, a healthy mind is a healthy body!

-This blood screening test is being introduced by Mapmygenome as a part of its independence day health campaign & apart from the CBP Test, our package includes 35 other parameters for thyroid, liver, cardiac, kidney and immunity profiling. avail this promotional offer at an introductory price of ₹1947/- only.
+This blood screening test is introduced by Mapmygenome as a part of its launch into diagnostics.
+Apart from the CBP Test, our package includes 81 other parameters for Thyroid, Liver, Cardiac, Kidney, Diabetes and Immunity profiling.
+Avail this promotional offer at an introductory price of ₹999/- only.